 Thinking about using debt to grow your business, but worried about debt warrants?

-It’s natural to be concerned about making the right financial decision for your business.
-You don’t want the terms of your finance facility to restrict your company’s growth plans or for that capital to come with considerable cost.
-Therefore, if you’re unfamiliar with the term ‘debt warrants’, we are going to explain what they are, what they mean for you, and why they exist.
+It’s only natural to be concerned about making the right financial decision for your business.
+You don’t want the terms of your finance facility to restrict your company’s growth plans.

 In the early years, fast-growing tech businesses typically burn cash and take time to turn a profit.
-For this reason, they’re often considered too risky to attract traditional finance.
-Debt funds leverage finance warrants as an incentive to take on the risk.
+For this reason, they’re often considered too risky to attract traditional investors.
+Debt funds leverage warrants as an incentive to take on the risk.

 A warrant in debt is similar to a stock option.
 There are two common warrants you should know about:

-- Call Warrants – This is the lender’s right to buy shares at an agreed price on or before a specified date.
-The price is what’s known as a ‘strike’ price and it is agreed during the deal negotiations.
+- Call Warrants – The lender’s right to buy shares at an agreed price on or before a specified date.
+The price is what’s known as a ‘strike’ price and it is agreed upon during the deal negotiations.

-- Put Warrants – This gives the lender the security to sell a given quantity of shares for an agreed price on or before a date that is agreed during negotiations.
+- Put Warrants – This gives the lender the security to sell a given quantity of shares for an agreed price on or before a date agreed upon during negotiations.

-First things first, understand that warrants are typically only exercised on a ‘liquidity event’, such as a trade sale or an IPO.
+Warrants are only exercised on a ‘liquidity event’, such as a trade sale or an IPO.

 - Venture debt warrants don’t impede your growth or restrict your deployment of capital.